ropensci/ruODK/README.md

 In summary:

-`{ruODK}` is the only R package explicitly aimed at ODK Central, both its OData and the RESTful API, and provide context and helpers around specific recurring data wrangling tasks.
+`ruODK` is the only R package explicitly aimed at ODK Central, both its OData and the RESTful API, and provide context and helpers around specific recurring data wrangling tasks.

 Wrangling OData output boils down to handling HTTP requests, navigating